 In New York with three round-1 picks for the Jets........I'm going to think that in one of these two games that the two teams play against each other the Jets are going to surprise.
 If they are going to, it will probably happen in New York.

 I'll take the Jets in an upset.

 No Big Ben, but the will have Mitch Trubisky at QB.
 That won't scare many defenses.

 The Steelers will try to run Najee Harris all day and hope turnovers won't be the difference.

 The Patriots will look to exploit the Steelers and their 2021 worse run defense in the league.

 The team that can run it better will win this one.

-I'll take the Patriots here because Mitch Trubisky won't be unable to make enough plays thru the air and the Patriots will be the better run defense.
+I'll take the Patriots here because Mitch Trubisky will be unable to make enough plays thru the air and the Patriots will be the better run defense.